teloon/notes/git/pro-git.md

 `-p`: show diff in each commit.

-`-2`: limmit the output to the latest 2 commits.
+`-2`: limit the output to the latest 2 commits.

 ### `git log --stat`